solo-io/workshops/gloo-mesh/README.md

 printf "\n"
 log_success "Istio Operator and Istio installed in $CLUSTER1"

-printf "Waiting for istio-system to be created." until kubectl --context ${CLUSTER2} get ns istio-system do printf "%s" "."
+printf "\nWaiting for istio-system to be created." until kubectl --context ${CLUSTER2} get ns istio-system do printf "%s" "."